PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-06 08:28:54
+Last updated: 2024-04-06 08:29:28
-Random Quote: But every now and then it’s good to question those who question things. - Noah
+Random Quote: I have a tender spot in my heart for cripples, bastards, and broken things.  -  Tyrion Lannister